-How to Factory Reset MacBook Air and Leave No Traces of Your Personal Data
+How To Wipe a Macbook [2024]

 - Click Sign Out.

-How to Factory Reset MacBook Air
+How to Factory Reset MacBook

-Now that you’ve finished the necessary prerequisites, your MacBook Air is now ready for a factory reset.
-Factory resetting your MacBook Air simply means erasing all its contents and settings.
+Now that you’ve finished the necessary prerequisites, your MacBook is now ready for a factory reset.
+Factory resetting your MacBook simply means erasing all its contents and settings.
 This is the reason why it was necessary to create a backup of it first.
-At this point, I must point out that the process of factory resetting your MacBook Air depends on which version macOS it is running on.
+At this point, I must point out that the process of factory resetting your MacBook depends on which version macOS it is running on.

-Follow the steps below if your MacBook Air is running macOS Monterey or later.
+Follow the steps below if your MacBook is running macOS Monterey or later.

 - Click the Apple Menu > System Settings (or System Preferences).